RefilweSethunya/My-AWS-re-Start-Journey-2025/foundations-linux-and-python/linux-labs/linux-lab-8.md

-# Linux Lab: The Bash Shell
+# Linux Lab: Working with Commands

 ## Objective
 Learn how to launch and SSH into an EC2 instance